pinterest/querybook/docs/admin_guide/setup_guide.md

 ## Post Setup Configuration

-1. By default the first user of DataHub is given the admin permission.
+1. By default the first user of Querybook is given the admin permission.
 Navigate to `/admin/` which contains the admin tools.
 2. Select the "environment" tab and create an environment.
-All query engines and datadocs in DataHub need to belong to an environment.
+All query engines and datadocs in Querybook need to belong to an environment.
 3. If you use hive metastore, go to metastore page and configure a metastore.
 A daily job is auto created to ensure it gets updated daily at utc 0.
 You can adjust the frequency or manually kickoff a run.

     Note that hivemetastore is not required for a query engine to function.

-4. Create a query engine and now DataHub should be ready to use.
+4. Create a query engine and now Querybook should be ready to use.

-Check out the [general configuration guide](general_config.md) for more detailed info about datahub configuration.
+Check out the [general configuration guide](general_config.md) for more detailed info about querybook configuration.